miczuppi/Phages-in-the-Gut-Bugs-Trial/README.md

 Clustering of UViGs into vOTUs

 The UViGs were clustered into vOTUs according to MIUViG standards, _i.e._ 95% ANI over 85% AF of the shortest contig ([Roux et al, 2019](https://www.nature.com/articles/nbt.4306)).
 Clustering of the UViGs was performed based on length using a [custom R script](https://github.com/miczuppi/Phages-in-the-Gut-Bugs-Trial/blob/main/Clustering%20based%20on%20length.R), and the longest UViG of the vOTU was selected as the representative.

+For the identification of engrafted vOTUs, the same [custom R script](https://github.com/miczuppi/Phages-in-the-Gut-Bugs-Trial/blob/main/Clustering%20based%20on%20length.R) was used, after initially dividing the contigs per sex and treatment group.